 Before the interview

-- Around three weeks before the end of the first 10 or 12 months: the main supervisor emails the PhD programme director.
+- Around three weeks before the end of the first 12 months: the main supervisor emails the PhD programme director.

 - Upon approval of the external observer, the main supervisor schedules the interview with all relevant parties.